 New Zealand has a 4-level COVID-19 Alert System.
 Each Alert Level tells us what measures we need to take in New Zealand.
 For information about the current New Zealand Alert Level(s), please refer to the New Zealand Government’s Unite Against COVID-19 website.

 Advice for New Zealanders currently overseas

-Do not travel overseas at this time.
-Transport and transit options to return to New Zealand have reduced significantly.
+We currently advise that you do not travel overseas at this time.
+Transport and transit options to return to New Zealand have been severely disrupted during the pandemic.
 Even booked flights may be cancelled.

-If you are a New Zealander overseas you must register your details on SafeTravel to receive important country or territory specific information.
+If you are a New Zealander overseas please register your details on SafeTravel to receive important country or territory specific information.
 It is important that you keep your SafeTravel registration details up to date so that you continue to receive updates.
 If your original travel plans have changed and you are unsure how long you will be overseas for you may want to set a longer term 'date of departure' in your registration details.
 This will ensure that you continue to be registered on SafeTravel as travelling or residing in your location.
-Once you return home you should update your registration details to show that you are no longer travelling.
+Once you return to New Zealand you should update your registration details to show that you are no longer travelling overseas.

-We recognise that not all New Zealanders who want to return home are able to do so.
+We recognise that not all New Zealanders who want to return home at the moment are able to do so.
 New Zealanders who cannot return home for the time being should take steps to stay safely where they are.

-The Government is committed to helping New Zealanders overseas where we can.
-But the international situation is complex and changing quickly, and some things are out of our control.
-Assisted departure flights should not be relied upon to get home.
+The Government is committed to helping New Zealanders overseas.
+The international situation is complex and changing quickly, and some things are out of our control.
+Assisted departure (repatriation) flights should not be relied upon to get home.

 New Zealanders returning to New Zealand